Getting started

 Set par per hole

-Tip: You can also set a green location during an active round by opening the map and tapping Set green after dropping a pin on the green center.
+Tip: You can set a green location during an active round by opening the map and tapping Set green after dropping a pin on the green center.
+This lets the app show your distance to the green.

 Course setup

-Tee boxes store the yardage, course rating, and slope for a given set of tees.
-Adding them unlocks handicap-relevant data in future updates and lets each player pick their correct tee when starting a round.
+Tee boxes store the yardage, course rating, and slope for a set of tees.
+You can add them directly from the New Round screen when selecting your tee.

 1